 This handy Kotor map which follows the inner bay.

-What to do in Kotor, Boka Kotorska or Simply Boka
+What to do in Bay of Kotor, Boka Kotorska or Simply Boka

 At ground level the limited space between mountain and water is mostly swallowed by a road that circles the bay.
 Avenues of palm trees grow road-side while flowering Oleanders pose beguilingly beside stone buildings.